irsbugs/cmrt/CiviCRM Installation.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```
-Python 2 was released in 2000, and went End-of-Life in 2020.
+Python 2 was released in 2000, and went end-of-life in 2020.
 Python 3, first released in 2008, is the supported version.
 It's most recent release was Version 3.13.4 in June 2025.

-[PyMySQL](https://pypi.org/project/PyMySQL/) is a Python library that provides conneection to a MySQL/MariaDB database.
-It requires Python >= 3.7, MySQL >= 5.7 or MariaDB >= 10.4
+[PyMySQL](https://pypi.org/project/PyMySQL/) is a Python library that provides connection to a MySQL/MariaDB database.
+It requires Python >= 3.7, MariaDB >= 10.4, or MySQL >= 5.7.
+A similar Python library product is [MySQL-Connector](https://pypi.org/project/mysql-connector-python/), but PyMySQL seems to be the preference in CloudLinux 9.6.

-[MySQL-Connector](https://pypi.org/project/mysql-connector-python/) is a Python library.
-It requires Python >= 3.9.
-This library allows Python programs to communcate with MySQL databases and retrieve data, etc.

 An example of MySQL-connector performing the SQL command *SHOW DATABASES;*
 ```